kurtis-b-1/mlir-aie/MLIRAIEConversionPasses.md

 #### Options

 ```
 -elf-dir     : Where to find ELF files
+-device-name : Which device to generate code for; if none specified, process all devices
 ```

 ### `-convert-aie-to-transaction`